-The virtually endless possibilities for smart contract functions is what makes Ethereum and web3 so powerful.
-Their accessibility is also a key feature: since web3 is meant to be decentralized and accessible to everyone, smart contracts can be created and deployed by anyone who wants to.
+The virtually endless possibilities for smart contract functions are what makes Ethereum and web3 so powerful.
+Accessibility is also a key feature: since web3 is meant to be decentralized and usable by everyone, smart contracts can be created and deployed by anyone who wants to.
 Inevitably, some try and exploit this freedom to take advantage of other users.

 This is why you should learn how to identify fraudulent smart contracts and stop yourself falling victim to their scams.